mrdale1958/aids-quilt-analyzer/README.md

 ### For Analysts
 1. **Dashboard**: View statistics and start analyzing blocks
 2. **Image Analysis**:
-   - Click numbered points closest to each of the 8 panel centers
+   - Click numbered points closest to each of the 8 artifact centers
    - Mark blocks that need re-cropping
-   - Indicate blocks that aren't standard 8-panel layouts
+   - Indicate blocks that aren't standard 8-artifact layouts
 3. **Submit**: Save your analysis and move to the next block

 ### For Developers